naturenurtureelite/Legal-AI/README.md

 ------------------------------------------------------------------------------------

+** RECIPROCAL RANKING **
 --------------------------------------------------------------------------------------------------------------------------
 For running Reciprocal ranking the instructions are as follows:-

-For ensembling the supervised algorithms please run,
+For ensembling the supervised algorithms using reciprocal ranking please run,

 **python tead25_reciprocal.py supervised**